Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Preliminaries

-The \emph{jeu de taquin} (or the "teasing game") of Sc{\"u}tzenberger~\cite{Scutzenberger1963, Stanley1997} consists of a set of rules for transforming \emph{partial tableaux}, while some properties of partial tableaux are preserved during transformations.
-There are two kinds of jeu de taquin slides, which are a forward and a backward slide.
+The \emph{jeu de taquin} of Sc{\"u}tzenberger~\cite{scutzenberger1963, stanley1997} consists of a set of rules for transforming \emph{partial tableaux}, while some properties of partial tableaux are preserved during transformations.
 A forward jeu de taquin slide is described in Algorithm~\ref{algorithm:JeuDeTaquinForwardSlides}.
 Note that the resulting tableau of a forward jeu de taquin slide is still a partial tableau.

-A backward jeu de taquin slide can be an invertible operation of a forward jeu de taquin slide by performing the backward slide into the cell that was vacated by the forward slide.
-A backward jeu de taquin slide is described in Algorithm~\ref{algorithm:BackwardSlideOfJeuDeTaquin}.
+We say that partial tableaux $P$ and $P^\prime$ are \emph{jeu de taquin equivalent}, written $P \cong_{jdt}P^\prime$, if $P^\prime$ can be obtained from $P$ by some sequence of jeu de taquin slides, or vice versa.
+(The reader is encouraged to verify that $\cong_{jdt}$ is an equivalence relation on the set of partial tableaux.)